How to Start a Blog with WordPress

 However, I’ve come across two sites for paid themes that I absolutely love.
 They’re well worth the price.
 I haven’t looked elsewhere for themes since I signed up with these two sites.

-Of course, they also have tons of premade themes available, too, if you don’t want to mess with designing your site.
+They also have tons of premade themes available, too, if you don’t want to mess with designing your site.
 You can view their entire gallery here.

 My next favorite has to be StudioPress.
 They don’t offer the same flexibility that Divi does, but you hardly have to customize anything to get a site that looks great.
 For people that prefer to be more “hands-off with their website, StudioPress has tons of full-featured themes.

 They also have a membership where you can buy all of their themes in a package for about $500.
 It sounds a little steep at first, but you’re paying for a lot of themes (and support).
 You do have to install some additional plugins to get the right look and functionality, but none that you have to pay for, in my experience.

 Check the setup guide beforehand to see what plugins are in use.
 They have detailed documentation on all themes and support is very helpful if you still have questions.

 If you’d like to check out StudioPress, here’s a link to their gallery.

 Once you have a theme, start thinking about colors and design.
 It’s ok to change your mind later, but for the most part, you’ll want to stay consistent.
 Try to stick to two fonts for your main content (headers and body text) and two to three fonts for your logo and graphics.